Skip to content

 5. Creates build directory structure

-6. Copies PSADT files (pristine)
+6. Copies PSADT files unmodified

 7. Generates Invoke-AppDeployToolkit.ps1 from template